Review Questions - Intro to Anthropology

 How can anthropology be applied?

-- What are the principles of holism and ethnocentric awareness?
-What does cultural relativism mean?
+- What does cultural relativism mean?

 Field 1: Biological Anthropology: